To View the 2016 Grant Recipients Click Here

 Purpose of the Awards

-The Frog Hollow Artisan Grants provide two lines of support for Vermont artisans to work in traditionally defined areas of craft including: clay, fiber, glass, metal, stone, wood, jewelry, basketry (as defined by the Vermont State Craft Center Oversight Committee for Craft Application).
+The Frog Hollow Artisan Grants focus on artisan and community education.
+They provide two lines of support for Vermont artisans to work in traditionally defined areas of craft including: clay, fiber, glass, metal, stone, wood, jewelry, basketry (as defined by the Vermont State Craft Center Oversight Committee for Craft Application).

-- Funds for Established Artisans to develop a new body of work [at least one of these grants will be reserved each year for a Frog Hollow member artist].
+Funds for Established Artisans to explore new areas and learn techniques that help them develop a new body of work [at least one of these grants will be reserved each year for a Frog Hollow member artist].

 Period of Award